octopusthink/octopusthink.com/src/content/pages/contact.md

 ---
 title: Let's talk
 summary: Ready to build a new app or website?
 Need some beautiful design work for a new project?
 Have an idea you want help getting off the ground?
 Get the ball rolling with a no-strings-attached quote.
-Or you could just keep tabs on what we're up to, or have a chat about Nessie.
+summaryExtra: Or you could just keep tabs on what we're up to, or have a chat about Nessie.
 Your call.
 description: Get a quote or talk more about React development, inclusive design, or design systems.
 component: Contact
 ---